 Here is a collection of recommended books in various topics.
 Note while I think these books are worth a read I’m not claiming they are “right”.
-Some of these I broadly agree with and others not so much but all may help get a conversation going.
+Some of these I broadly agree with.
+Others not so much but all may help get a conversation going.

 Recommended Books In Decision Making

-The area of decision making has some excellent popular books.
+The area of decision-making has some excellent popular books.
 Many are fun bedtime reading.
 When you teach many of these can be set to non-PhD students.
 I deliberately have chosen decent reads.
 At least mostly.

-Daniel Kahneman Thinking Fast and Slow, Popular book which explains many of the ideas that got him the Nobel Prize in economics.
-I have got to say this was quite an achievement for a psychologist).
+Daniel Kahneman Thinking Fast and Slow.
+A Popular book that explains many of the ideas that got him the Nobel Prize in economics.
+I have got to say this was quite an achievement for a psychologist.

-George Akerlof and Robert Shiller Animal Spirits.
-A classic on Behavioral Finance.
-Phishing for Fools, I thought this was a bit simplistic on marketing.
+George Akerlof and Robert Shiller Animal Spirits is a classic on Behavioral Finance.
+Another book Phishing for Fools, I thought this was a bit simplistic on marketing.
 Ironically I thought it represented a book written by traditional economists about marketing.
 As a result they didn’t really make sense from a marketing perspective, see here.
 That said, it is still worth a read.

 Dan Ariely Predictably Irrational & The Upside of Irrationality.
 Popular books that describe some wonderful experiments.
-I must confess to not liking the approach to ‘irrationality’ but that should detract from an engaging and informative book.
+I must confess to not liking the approach to ‘irrationality’.
+That said, this should not detract from an engaging and informative book.

 Analytics and Prediction

-Nate Silver The Signal and the Noise: Why So Many Predictions Fail–but Some Don’t A great introduction to analytics and predictions from the force behind the data journalism/prediction site FiveThirtyEight
+Nate Silver The Signal and the Noise: Why So Many Predictions Fail–but Some Don’t.
+A great introduction to analytics and predictions.
+Silver is a force behind the data journalism/prediction site FiveThirtyEight